Baba-Yaga-1/DevCon-21-Hackoverflow/README.md

 I used the Discord.py documentation as well as few APIs to generate information.

-A user can be able to generate jokes, inspirational quotes, fun activities and fake user information.
+A user can be able to generate random jokes and a lot more stuff.
 <br>

 ![server](https://user-images.githubusercontent.com/56999749/123509042-ea54e900-d690-11eb-8cf8-6e7c0f783d02.JPG)